 We expect our gross profit to improve assuming we increase our sales volumes which could also decrease the product manufacturing costs.
-Improvements may be partially offset by the lower margins we expect upon the launch period of our new ReStore device and increase in the cost of product parts.
+Improvements may be partially offset by the lower margins we expect upon the launch period of our new ReStore and distributed products as well as due to an increase in the cost of product parts.